 In the past few days I’ve caught myself saying things like, “Well, I would like to do that with you next week, but I’m just not sure how I’m going to feel,” and “I’ll go ahead and schedule it, but I may have to cancel if I’m not feeling well.”
 In this in-between state, improving but without a sure timeline, I chuckle at myself for a moment, recognizing that in fact, I’m now finally speaking truth.

 It feels impossible to function without being able to make, and follow through on, some commitments.
 At the same time, I wonder if I could keep a little of this awareness moving forward: a sense of the illusion of control, for one thing, and also that things did not crumble when I wasn’t able to deliver perfectly.

 I’ve spent more time listening to birdsongs than attending meetings.
 Instead of ruminating over every nutrient, I heated up a can of soup and savored every sip.
 The girls developed a fondness for tea, and their own method for brewing it, and wanted to know if it made me feel better.
-We will find another time to see my parents, and today, I held still long enough to feel the breeze on my skin.
+We will find another time to see my parents; today, I held still long enough to feel the breeze on my skin.
 We missed a bunch of stuff.
-Yet somehow, we’re still getting it right.
+Yet somehow, we could get it right anyway.